 While you can take the study of improvisation on guitar up to any length, and there are a lot of things you could learn if you want to master the art of guitar improvisation, in order to start improvising on your guitar – and actually sound good after some practice – you only need to take the following steps which should not be out of your reach.

-1. Learn the name of every note on the low E string of the fretboard
+1. Learn the name of every note on the low E string of the guitar fretboard

 2. Learn the major and minor pentatonic scale in one position

-Learning a lot of scales (and modes) will give you a wide array of possibilities, flavors to choose from, which you can use while improvising your own licks and solos.
+Learning scales (and modes) will give you a wide array of possibilities, flavors to choose from, which you can use while improvising your own licks and solos.

 Learning those scales in different positions, and connecting them, will make it possible for you to play easily anywhere you want around the fretboard.